elixir-nx/bumblebee/README.md

 Bumblebee provides pre-trained and transformer Neural Network models on top of [Axon](https://github.com/elixir-nx/axon).
 It includes integration with [🤗 Models](https://huggingface.co/models), allowing anyone to download and perform Machine Learning tasks with few lines of code.

+To see all supported architectures, [check out our documentation sidebar](https://hexdocs.pm/bumblebee).

 ![Numbat and Bumblebees](.github/images/background.jpg)

 ## Usage